contactproject/UFO-Alert/README.md

 A Proposal To Contact UAPs by Radio
 After more than 70 years the US Government recently confirmed the existence of UAPs/UFOs.
 There is a possibility that some of these objects or phenomena are not of earthly origin.
 To find out where they are from we want to try and talk to them by radio,

-DESCRIPTION OF THE “CONTACT APP”
+DESCRIPTION OF THE “CONTACT APP”:
 Realtime data feed about in progress UAP sightings

 With the app named “UFO Alert!” (or “Contact Project App”) the Contact Initiative wants to engage with others who also think that they aren’t alone in the universe.
 We, the Contact Initiative, believe that there is a non-zero chance that UFOs/UAPs have an extraterrestrial origin.
 In the past we may have seen something unexplained in the sky and wondered what it was… We never found out about it because no one told us and we didn’t have the tool to tell us.

-We are the casual UFO/UAP witness.
-We are 46 million people in the USA alone.

 The UFO Alert! app
-An app to identify the identifiable and investigate the unknown.
+An app tool to identify the identifiable and investigate the unknown.
 UFO Alert! is an open source UFO/UAP real time reporting tool.
 Every user who downloads the app is a “Search partner”.

 Search partners can be anyone with a smartphone, radio operators, videographers, gigapixel camera operators, Unistellar telescope operators and (passive) radar operators, which are a subset of radio HAM enthusiasts and people that are close enough to have visual or audible contact with an UAP/UFO.